Andrew Vaughn Player Props: White Sox vs. Royals

-Andrew Vaughn -- with a slugging percentage of .525 in his past 10 games, including six extra-base hits -- will be in action for the Chicago White Sox versus the Kansas City Royals, with Brad Keller on the hill, on May 10 at 7:40 PM ET.
+Andrew Vaughn -- with a slugging percentage of .500 in his past 10 games, including five extra-base hits -- will be in action for the Chicago White Sox against the Kansas City Royals, with Brady Singer on the mound, on May 11 at 2:10 PM ET.

-In his previous game, he hit a home run while going 1-for-4 against the Royals.
+He had a one-hit showing in his most recent game (1-for-4) against the Royals.

 Andrew Vaughn Game Info & Props vs. the Royals